CarlBeek/eth2.0-deposit-tooling/README.md

 # Eth2.0 Deposit Tooling

-This is a placeholder `README/md` while this project is being built out
+This is a placeholder `README.md` while this project is being built out, it is more a record of the author's thoughts than anything else.

 ## Python

 Designed for 🐳 and 🦄 who want high-degree of security.
 100% offline, intended to be run on air-gapped PC.

+### Dependencies

+Trying to keep to the bare minimum for auditability

+- py_ecc
+- No SSZ?
+(Can get away without it)
+- RLP

 ### Eth1 (ECDSA) Signing & Tx Processing